Acoustic streaming: Applications

 Research around acoustic streaming shows many effective applications, especially around particle manipulation, although translation to commercial use is in early stages for most uses.
 In microfluidics, it can be used for cell manipulation and sorting.
-These applications may include cell manipulation and cell sorting, drug delivery, homogenizing reactants.
-Acoustic streaming is also relevant to Sonoporation for increasing cell membrane permeability.
+These applications may include cell manipulation and cell sorting, drug delivery, and homogenizing reactants.
+Acoustic streaming is also relevant to sonoporation for increasing cell-membrane permeability.
 Acoustic streaming is also used in membrane processes, where it can control fouling and increase particle collection.
 It can control biofilms in other applications as well.